lutzfischer/xiFDR/README.md

 xiFDR is an application for estimating false discovery rates (FDRs) in crosslinking mass spectrometry.
 It filters crosslinked peptide spectra matches (CSMs) to a list of identifications and derives associated confidence values (False Discovery Rate).

 It performs generic FDR calculations for CSMs and resulting peptide pairs, crosslinks and protein pairs.
+It complies with the standards for data reporting set by the HUPO proteomics standards initiative and can output results in .mzIdentML 1.2.0 format for deposition in databases.
+It is search engine-agnostic and can therefore perform FDR filtering on results from [xiSEARCH](https://github.com/Rappsilber-Laboratory/xisearch) as well as a number of other crosslinking MS search engines.
+The output can then be directly uploaded to [xiView.org](https://xiview.org/xiNET_website/index.php) for spectral analysis, network visualization and mapping to structures.

 You can download the latest release of xiFDR from https://www.rappsilberlab.org/software/xifdr/ . xiFDR is implemented as a java application and requires java 8 or above to run.